pstaykov/CarInTheEQ/README.md

 COMMIT PULL PUSH!!!
-The lonely curvy road branch that never got to exist :( The sign that tried to pay respects to the road, but corrupted the main file in the process
+The lonely curvy road branch that never got to exist :( The sign that tried to pay respects to the road, but corrupted the main file in the process "Why is my text showing no text" - quote of the day 13.09.2025

 **The Gameplay**
 drive a car with wacky physics